vargalaszlo87/shortwave-lowpass-filter/README.md

 *In this case:*

 1. You can use the -3dB point as a first point of the slope.
-2. The second point is the point at 10 times the frequency
+2. The second point is the point at 10 times the frequency.

 ![inv_cheb_lpf_plot_04](https://github.com/user-attachments/assets/bd4aec98-ab35-4c94-a99d-91f8505fb93f)